Reasons Why One Armpit Sweats More Than the Other

 The structure of the human armpit

 Have you ever wondered why sometimes you sweat more in one armpit than the other?
-If you have, then this post is exactly what you need since I will be explaining why this strange thing happens.
+If you have, then this post is exactly what you need.
+This is because I will be explaining why this strange thing happens to you.

 On a daily basis, several bizarre things happen to us such as: shivering towards the end of urination, experiencing headaches when you drink or eat very cold food, experiencing shaky hands when you do not will it, and walking or talking while you are asleep.
 These are all wonders of the human body that science, over the years, has tried to explain – some, very convincingly, others, with minimal success.